sparkfun/SparkFun_Ublox_Arduino_Library/README.md

   </tr>
 </table>

-U-blox makes some incredible GPS receivers covering everything from low-cost, highly configurable modules such as the SAM-M8Q all the way up to the surveyor grade ZED-F9P with precision of the diameter of a dime.
+u-blox makes some incredible GNSS receivers covering everything from low-cost, highly configurable modules such as the SAM-M8Q all the way up to the surveyor grade ZED-F9P with precision of the diameter of a dime.
 This library focuses on configuration and control of u-blox devices over I2C (called DDC by u-blox) and Serial.
-The UBX protocol is supported over both I2C and serial, and is a much easier and lighterweight interface to a GPS module.
+The UBX protocol is supported over both I2C and serial, and is a much easier and lighterweight interface to a GNSS module.
 Stop parsing NMEA data!
 And simply ask for the datums you need.

 This library can be installed via the Arduino Library manager.
-Search for **SparkFun Ublox**.
+Search for **SparkFun u-blox GNSS**.

 Although not an integrated part of the library, you will find an example of how to communicate with the older series 6 and 7 modules in the [examples folder](./examples/Series_6_7).